FOdeks/terraform-beginner-bootcamp-2023/journal/week1.md

 [Modules Sources](https://developer.hashicorp.com/terraform/language/modules/sources)

-## Terraform Relative Path and Terraform Absolute Path
+## Relative Path and Absolute Path in Terraform

 When working with Terraform, you may come across **Relative Paths** and **Absolute Paths**, but it is important to note that Terraform itself doesn't distinguish between these types of paths.